 Employee training and development - Hana believes in the value and potential development of every employee.
 To attract and retain employees, the Company provides training for all levels of employees in a systematic approach in order to develop their knowledge and necessary skills to perform their tasks at the best of their abilities, including improve their attitudes continuously.
 To enhance career opportunities for employees, the Company has promoted and developed internal trainers on areas of their expertise along with the arrangement of external courses and the use of professional external trainers.
-In 2016, there were 57 in-house trainers so the Company could benefit from employees' engagement and sharing of knowledge within the organization.
-Our training program and development enhance employees' performance and their job satisfaction as well as increase their moral.
+In 2016, there were 57 in-house training program and development enhance employees' performance and their job satisfaction as well as increase their moral.
 From the Company's perspective, having well-trained employees is key to the Company's success.